SurfSolana/Crypto-Fear-And-Greed-Index/docs/03-volume-analysis.md

 - High Volume Score + High Price Score = Strong Greed
 - High Volume Score + Low Price Score = Strong Fear
 - Low Volume Score = Reduce weight of other indicators

-Would you like me to continue with the Impulse Score component next?